eigeneddie/trajectory-control-DC-motor/README.md

 Brushed DC motor controlled: Maxon RE-32
 Motor driver: High Current Motor Driver H-Bridge Module BTS7960 43A for Arduino Use a logic shifter from Nucleo board to BTS7960 module.
+Code was written to actuate a 1DOF active ankle prosthetic